Opens an external page Link to the homepage

 In organising European conferences and workshops, BfN fosters exchange of experience at European level.
 This largely focuses on fostering exchange on relevant nature conservation topics and better networking among scientists, policymakers and practitioners.
 For example, since 2011 and in cooperation with the Network of Heads of European Nature Conservation Agencies (ENCA), BfN has organised a series of European Conferences on Biodiversity and Climate Change.
 The fifth conference in the series, entitled “Riverine and coastal wetlands for biodiversity and climate – linking science, policy and practice”, had be held in Bonn from 26 to 28 September 2023.

-Cooperation with Russia and other Eastern European partner countries
+Cooperation with other Eastern European partner countries

 European agreements with nature conservation relevance